Media contacts

 Boomtown 1905: Life-sized, immersive, permanent re-created historic streetscape of early Las Vegas.
 Visit an original cottage built by the railroad in 1910, and turn of the century (1905 – 1920) replicas of the Las Vegas Train Depot, Arizona Club, outdoor Majestic Theatre, First State Bank, Lincoln Hotel and a mercantile store.
 Experience life in early Las Vegas through interpretive stations and hands-on activities in each of the buildings.

 Living collections: The Origen Museum features the Living Collections exhibit where visitors are introduced to a variety of native animals.
 These include mammals, reptiles and invertebrates.
 Our exhibits show how desert animals adapt to the extreme temperatures and dry climate of the Mojave Desert.
-The Living Collections have desert tortoises, kangaroo rats, pocket gophers, a Gila monster, and other animals.
+The Living Collections have desert tortoises, kangaroo rats, Gila monsters, and other animals.
 Animal feeding experiences and behind-the-scenes tours are available.
 Our seasonal Butterfly Habitat in the Botanical Garden is open every spring and fall.

-Nature Exchange: Nature Exchange is a nationwide educational program and unique learning environment located inside our Gift Shop.
+Nature Exchange: Nature Exchange is a nationwide educational program and unique learning environment located inside our Sustainability Gallery.
 Young collectors can trade items they have found in nature and learn more about them.
 Our trained staff talks with the youngsters and encourages further investigation.
 Participating collectors gain points that are tracked through the Nature Exchange computer database.
 The children can trade their points for other items.

-Children's playground: Located across from the outdoor amphitheater, the Children's Playground is currently being remodeled and will re-open fall of 2017.
+Children's playground: Located across from the outdoor amphitheater, the Children's Playground features recreational equipment and play structures.

 Cienega desert wetland